 8. Coconut Oil for Vaginal Itching

 Coconut oil hydrates the dry skin that might be causing itchiness in your vaginal area.
-But what is interesting is that this oil can effectively treat yeast infection by exploding the nucleus of Candida yeast cell!
-The lauric, capric, and caprylic acids present in coconut oil makes it antiviral, antimicrobial, and anti fungal agent.
+But what is interesting is that this oil can effectively treat a yeast infection by exploding the nucleus of Candida yeast cell!
+The lauric, capric, and caprylic acids present in coconut oil makes it antiviral, antimicrobial, and antifungal agent.
 Its caprylic acid breaks down the cell membrane of yeast.
 When taken internally, lauric acid boosts your immune system.

 - Apply coconut oil to the vaginal area several times a day.

 - Add 3-4 tbsp of coconut oil to 6-8 cups of water.
 Rinse your vagina with this mixture.

 - Add few drops of garlic oil and vitamin E oil to some coconut oil and apply this to your vaginal area.

 - Consume 2-3 tbsp of coconut oil daily.